rlk/site/courses/csc3102/topic3.md

 # Stacks, Queues, and Deques

-Reading: Chapter 5 of Goodman et al.
+Reading: Chapter 5 of Goodrich et al.

 All of the operations on stacks, queues, and deques are $O(1)$.